diagrid-labs/catalyst-pizza-demo/README.md

 ![tmnt](/images/tmnt.gif)

-## More information
+## What's Next?

-You’ve now used Diagrid Catalyst to use serverless Dapr APIs for workflow, pub/sub messaging, service invocation, and state management.
+Congratulations!
+You’ve now used the Diagrid Catalyst serverless Dapr APIs for workflow, pub/sub messaging, service invocation, and state management.
 The ability to use these APIs from anywhere, without the overhead of managing Kubernetes clusters, brings great flexibility to developers on any platform to build distributed applications.
-This demo used the Diagrid managed resources for key/value storage and pub/sub messaging, but you can swap these out for other cloud-based resources, similarly as switching Dapr OSS components.
+The Dapr applications used in this demo can be hosted on any cloud.
+The demo uses the Diagrid managed infrastructure for key/value storage and pub/sub messaging, but these can be swapped out for other cloud-based resources, similarly to switching open-source Dapr components.
+You can extend this demo with an alternative pub/sub broker or state store by configuring other [infrastructure connections](https://docs.diagrid.io/catalyst/concepts/connections).

-Any questions or comments about this sample?
-Join the [Diagrid Community on Discourse](https://community.diagrid.io/invites/fAUrdyBbie) and post a message the *Catalyst* category.
+Any questions or comments about this demo?
+Join the [Diagrid Community on Discourse](https://community.diagrid.io/invites/fAUrdyBbie) and post a message in the *Catalyst* category.
 Have you made something with Catalyst?
 Post a message in the *Built with Catalyst* category, we love to see your creations!